cmmr/EsViritu/README.md

 `rm DB_v2.0.2.tar.gz`

-## Database for filtering out host reads and spike-ins
+## (OPTIONAL) Database for filtering out host reads and spike-ins

-The script will look for a file at `filter_seqs/filter_seqs.fna` which could be any fasta-formatted sequence file you want to use to remove matching reads (e.g. from host or spike-in).
+You could filter unwanted sequences out upstream of this tool, but this will allow you to do it within `EsViritu` using `minimap2`.
+The pipeline script will look for a file at `filter_seqs/filter_seqs.fna` which could be any fasta-formatted sequence file you want to use to remove matching reads (e.g. from host or spike-in).

 Here are instructions for downloading and formatting the human genome and phiX spike-in (3 GB decompressed).